 35 'Be dressed ready for service and keep your lamps burning, 36 like servants waiting for their master to return from a wedding banquet, so that when he comes and knocks they can immediately open the door for him.
 37 It will be good for those servants whose master finds them watching when he comes.
 Truly I tell you, he will dress himself to serve, will make them recline at the table and will come and wait on them.
-38 It will be good for those servants whose master finds to the master finds them recline at the table and will come and wait on them.
 38 It will be good for those servants whose master finds them ready, even if he comes in the middle of the night or towards daybreak.